Best daily deals

 Affiliate links on Android Authority may earn us a commission.
 Learn more.

-Developer Mode unlocks your Chromebook's full capacity, but it comes with its downsides.
+Developer Mode unlocks your Chromebook's full power, but comes with downsides.

 By

-Chrome OS devices are getting more powerful and capable, allowing for a pretty good, albeit simple, PC experience.
+Chrome OS devices are getting more powerful and capable, allowing for a pretty good (albeit simple) PC experience.
 If you want to go beyond the basic capabilities of your Chromebook, though, you’ll have to enable Chrome OS Developer Mode.
-This post will explain exactly how to do it and what to look for when you’re at it.
+This post will explain exactly how to do that, and what to be aware of.

-Warning: Remember that enabling Chrome OS Developer Mode opens up your computer to abilities that aren’t officially supported.
-Make sure to do your research, and keep in mind that unsupported and experimental features can cause problems.
+Warning: Remember that enabling Chrome OS Developer Mode opens up your Chromebook to abilities that aren’t officially supported.
+Make sure to research anything you want to try, and keep in mind that unsupported and experimental features can cause problems.
 The responsibility falls only upon you if something happens to your software or hardware.

 QUICK ANSWER